BodenmillerGroup/steinbock/docs/install/docker.md

     docker run ghcr.io/bodenmillergroup/steinbock:0.6.1

-Commands that launch a graphical user interface (e.g., for Ilastik, CellProfiler) may require further system configuration and additional arguments to `docker run`.
-To simplify the use of the *steinbock* command-line interface, it is therefore recommended to use a `steinbock` alias for the `docker run` command, as explained in the following.
+[Bind mounts](https://docs.docker.com/storage/bind-mounts/) can be used to make data from the host system available to the Docker container (see below).
+Commands that launch a graphical user interface may require further system configuration and additional arguments to `docker run` as outlined in the following.

 ### Windows

-On the Command Prompt, to create a `steinbock` command alias for running *steinbock*:
+On the command line, use the following command to run the *steinbock* Docker container:

+    docker run -v "C:\Data":/data ghcr.io/bodenmillergroup/steinbock:0.6.1

+In the command above, adapt the bind mount path to your data/working directory (`C:\Data`) and the *steinbock* Docker container version (`0.6.1`) as needed.
+To simplify the use of the *steinbock* command-line interface, it is recommended to set up a `steinbock` command alias:

     doskey steinbock=docker run -v "C:\Data":/data ghcr.io/bodenmillergroup/steinbock:0.6.1 $*

-In the command above, adapt the path to your *steinbock* data/working directory (`C:\Data`) and the *steinbock* Docker container version (`0.6.1`) as needed.
-The created alias enables running `steinbock` from the current Command Prompt without typing the full Docker command.
+The created command alias is retained for the current session and enables running `steinbock` from the current command line without typing the full Docker command, for example:

-To check whether *steinbock* runs (this should print the *steinbock* Docker container version):

     steinbock --version